TechAndCheck/zenodotus/README.md

 ### Requirements

 There's a few prereqs that you need on your machine to run this system.
-All of this was designed for MacOS, though any Linux distribution should be pretty similar.
+All of this was designed for macOS, though any Linux distribution should be pretty similar.
 As for Windows, I have no idea, though @oneroyalace may be able to help with that (I imagine the answer is WSL).

 Things we need to install include (steps below for all this):

-- Homebrew (for MacOS)
+- Homebrew (for macOS)
 - Ruby (3.0.2 as of writing, but check in [/.ruby-verison](.ruby-version) for the most up to date version)
 - Chrome, whatever version is newest
 - Postgresql 13